Taraji P. Henson Details A Stomach Cancer Scare That Forced Her To Turn Her Health Around

 Taraji said it was her assistant who put her in touch with a holistic doctor that she swears saved her life.

-The NACCP Award recipient’s new doctor performed a “noninvasive breath test” that he used to officially diagnose her with a condition called SIBO which is when an overgrowth of bacteria floods into the small intestine.
+The NAACP Award recipient’s new doctor performed a “noninvasive breath test” that he used to officially diagnose her with a condition called SIBO which is when an overgrowth of bacteria floods into the small intestine.
 According to Healthline, SIBO can lead to constipation, indigestion, and painful stomach cramping.

 “Western medicine saves lives,” said Taraji.
 “But it wasn’t helping in my situation.”
-The “Peace of Mind host was ordered to follow a strict plant-based diet filled with lots of papayas, avocado, and fermented vegetables that help balance her healthy gut flora.
+The “Peace of Mind” host was ordered to follow a strict plant-based diet filled with lots of papayas, avocado, and fermented vegetables to help balance her healthy gut flora.

 The star also paired her holistic diet with an intense workout routine and according to Henson, she loves doing exercises that have “anything to do with the butt.”
-Deadlifts happen to be her favorite in particular, but there’s a secret to maintaining a good form while you’re working to plump those assets.
+Deadlifts happen to be her favorite, in particular, but there’s a secret to maintaining a good form while you’re working to plump those assets.

 “You have to keep your feet parallel and let your arms dangle,” she explained to Women’s Health.
 “Your focus should be on your glutes and hamstrings, so you actually feel the pull when you’re coming up.”